-- 8) Automatic smoke ventilation is not employed. - 9) The means of escape are protected to prevent the spread of fire and smoke with a combination of nominal FD30s doors consisting of composite, timber & UPVC front doors.
+10) Automatic smoke ventilation is not employed as all areas are open plan.

+11) The means of escape are protected to prevent the spread of fire and smoke with a combination of nominal FD30s doors consisting of composite, timber & UPVC front doors.
 No internal access to flats was gained during the fire risk assessment.
-Where applicable, substandard doors should be replaced when the fire door replacement programme commences.
+Where applicable, substandard flat entrance doors should be replaced when the fire door replacement programme commences.